-As we strive to develop our emotional and cognitive intelligence throughout a lifetime, we often run the risk of creating ruts and routine that may lead us unwittingly into the arenas wherein we negate the capacity to thrive, relegating ourselves to the rigmarole of mere survival and the relatively predictable, circular patterns, behaviors and outcomes.
+As we strive to develop our emotional and cognitive intelligence throughout a lifetime, we often run the risk of creating ruts and routine that may lead us unwittingly into the arenas wherein we negate the capacity to thrive, relegating ourselves to the rigmarole of mere survival and the relatively predictable, circular patterns, behaviors, and outcomes.
 The more we choose to remain in this type of reality bubble, the less we can see outside its manufactured constraints; the less we will believe it to be possible to live beyond our most practiced framework and adopted capacity.
-One can certainly say this is a mathematical problem, and one can also say that we are in direct control of many, if not all the variables.
+One can certainly say this is a mathematical problem, and one can also say that we are in direct control of many, if not all, the variables.

-The key is awareness, developed by consciously building the habit of noticing when our learned conditioning or subconscious programming is interrupting or disrupting us, triggered or otherwise signaled by something in our inner or outer world.
-It is information, it is prescient and it is empowering.
+The key is awareness, developed by consciously building the habit of noticing when our learned conditioning or subconscious programming is interrupting or disrupting us, triggered or otherwise signaled by something of our inner or outer world.
+It is information, it is prescient, and it is empowering.
 If life can be likened to driving down a highway, then if and when we drift out of our lane — away from our better, deeper knowing — we can rely on those embedded rumble strips to shake us out of a stupor so to allow us the presence with which to steer our energies, thoughts and focus back into our natural flowing states.

-The cognitive and emotional noises will come up, because life is defined by growth, expansion and change.
+The cognitive and emotional noises will come up because life is defined by growth, expansion, and change.
 We cannot resist being creators.
 Who we really are is not that noise.
 Who we really are is much more.